djaus2/PhotoTimingDjaus/README.md

 ### Latest
-- AthStitcher: Works properly for Manual,FromVideoStart and WallClock modes, when using VideoInfo to pass metinfo rather than using embellished filename.
+- AthStitcher: V3.1.1 Works properly for Manual,FromVideoStart and WallClock modes, when using VideoInfo to pass meta-info rather than using embellished filename.
   - Flash and GunSound 2Do.
   - Added some sample videos with their json files.
 See <solution>\vid
   - Copy contents to c:\temp\vid